realA10001986/Time-Circuits-Display/README.md

   - Support for [Futaba remote control prop](#futaba-remote-control): Remote control the speed on the speedo, like in the movie
   - Support for signaling other props [connected by wire](#connecting-props-by-wire)

 >This [repository](https://tcd.out-a-ti.me) is the upstream source for CircuitSetup's releases.
-The difference is that the code [here](https://tcd.out-a-ti.me) might be ahead in development, uses some different sounds, and the pre-compiled binary has all the features enabled.
+The differences are that both code and documentation [here](https://tcd.out-a-ti.me) might be ahead in development, and in the sound-packs.

 ## Firmware Installation

 If a previous version of the TCD firmware is installed on your device, you can update easily using the pre-compiled binary.
-Enter the [Config Portal](#the-config-portal), click on "Update" and select the pre-compiled binary file provided in this repository ([install/timecircuits-A10001986.ino.nodemcu-32s.bin](https://github.com/realA10001986/Time-Circuits-Display/blob/main/install/timecircuits-A10001986.ino.nodemcu-32s.bin)).
+Enter the [Config Portal](#the-config-portal), click on "Update" and select the pre-compiled binary file ("xxx.bin") provided in the Release package.

->If the previously installed firmware was from CircuitSetup (ie. pre-installed or downloaded from their github), you need to install the sound-pack from this repository afterwards.

 If you are using a fresh ESP32 board, please see [timecircuits-A10001986.ino](https://github.com/realA10001986/Time-Circuits-Display/blob/main/timecircuits-A10001986/timecircuits-A10001986.ino) for detailed build and upload information, or, if you don't want to deal with source code, compilers and all that nerd stuff, go [here](https://install.out-a-ti.me) and follow the instructions.